Joao2Pereira1/plasma-recents/README.md

 The widget currently focuses on Linux and KDE Plasma environments.

+## Dependencies

+KRecentTracker is designed for KDE Plasma 6 and has no additional third-party dependencies.

+The following components are required:

+* **KDE Plasma 6** — required to run the plasmoid.
+* **Python 3** — required by the helper scripts used for VS Code integration.
+* **kpackagetool6** — used by the installer to install and update the plasmoid package.

 ## Installation

 KRecentTracker is currently under development and does not have an official installation method yet.